kragen/derctuo/markdown/level-shifter.md

 contains two transistors, which are both more expensive and often slower than resistors.

-(It's kind of goofy to describe a resistor by itself as "slow" or "fast"; it's really the whole circuit.
+(It’s kind of goofy to describe a resistor by itself as “slow” or “fast”; it’s really the whole circuit.
 But I did it anyway.)

 DocScrutinizer05 proposed [the following alternative bidirectional level-shifter circuit][3], based on a design he saw from NXP, which